fluffy/ietf/rtcweb-sdp/rid/draft-roach-avtext-rid.md

   I-D.ietf-avtext-sdes-hdr-ext:

 informative:
-  I-D.ietf-mmusic-rid:
   I-D.ietf-mmusic-msid:

 --- abstract

-This document defines and registers an RTCP SDES item, RID, for identification of RTP streams associated with Encoded Streams and Dependent Streams.
+This document defines and registers two new RTCP SDES items.
+One, named RtpStreamId, is used for unique identification of RTP streams.
+The other, RepairedRtpStreamId, can be used to identify which stream a repair stream is to be used to repair.

 --- middle